Mallorca Yacht Charter and Boat Rental Guide

 Puerto Portals hosts many yachting events, such as the classical Omega Regatta, the Off-Shore Class 1 World Championship, the Barcelona-Seville Motor Yachting 92 Regatta, and the Open UAP of the European Union with the best mono and multi-hulls of the world.

 The Southwest coast of Mallorca (where Palma is located) is the most varied yachting area on the island.
-Palma is in the centre of the huge stretch of the bay that curves from Es Arenal across to Cala Figuera.
+Palma is in the center of the huge stretch of the bay that curves from Es Arenal across to Cala Figuera.
 From Cala Figuera to Punta de la Mala, the beautiful shoreline is broken by the magnificent anchorage of Puerto de Andratx and a host of small coves.
-You will find dramatic cliffs, sandy beaches and great scenery and pass the Spanish Royal Summer Palace along the way.
+You will find dramatic cliffs, sandy beaches, and great scenery and pass the Spanish Royal Summer Palace along the way.

 One very popular destination is the island of La Cabrera, a National Park (we'll help you get a permit to visit here) a nice day's sail or cruise from Palma.

 The Northwest Coast, known as the Tramuntana Coast, offers some of the most spectacular scenery in the Mediterranean.
-It stretches from Isla Dragonera to Cape Formentor - with the sheltered Puerto de Sóller and exquisite scenery in areas such as Valldemossa, Deia and Sa Calobra.
+It stretches from Isla Dragonera to Cape Formentor - with the sheltered Puerto de Sóller and exquisite scenery in areas such as Valldemossa, Deia, and Sa Calobra.

-The Southeast of the island is formed by a sharply indented coastline where the many coves, inlets and Calas are close together, forming an excellent shelter from wind and sea.
+The Southeast of the island is formed by a sharply indented coastline where the many coves, inlets, and Calas are close together, forming an excellent shelter from wind and sea.
 The ports of Porto Colom and Porto Cristo offer excellent services.

 The island of Mallorca sports a lively yachting industry and many well-equipped harbours along the entire coast.
 Mallorca has 41 marinas, 30 clubs nautics and moorings for 10,000 yachts!
 Local yachts can be chartered via Boatbookings, most marinas also have facilities for water-skiing and windsurfing.